Kerwindows/express-js/README.md

-# This file is my personal experimentation with Node and express
+# This is my personal experimentation with Node and express

 In package.json each example will execute based on the key value pair in the scripts object